The Most Common Wedding Questions of 2020 So Far

 Q: What's the best wedding day timeline?

-A: We recommend using The Knot Wedding Day Timeline tool.
+A: The best right here.
 You can customize it with your schedule to help your wedding day run smoothly.
-There's not one universal timeline that will fit every couple, so use this to fit your needs!
+There's not one universal timeline that will fit every couple, so use this to fit your needs!is different for everyone, but we share planning tips (and sample schedules to steal)

 Q: How much time should you build into your day for pictures and when is the best time to do them?